interactivetools-com/SmartString/README.md

 ### Developer Debugging &amp; Help

-When you call print_r() on a SmartString object, it will display the original value:
+When you call print_r() on a SmartString object, it will display the original value with helpful information:

 ```php
 $name = SmartString::new("John O'Reilly");